Your privacy is important to us. Here’s how we protect and respect your details

 The information we ask for is used to assess your suitability for employment.
 You don’t have to provide what we ask for but it might affect your application if you don’t.

-If you use our online application system, this will be collected by a data processor on our behalf (please see below).
+If you use our online application system, this will be collected by our data processor eArcu on our behalf.

 You will also be asked to provide equal opportunities information.
+This is not mandatory – if you do not provide it, it will not affect your application.
 This information will not be made available to any staff outside of our recruitment team, including hiring managers, in a way which can identify you.
 Any information you do provide, will be used only to produce and monitor equal opportunities statistics.

 Our hiring managers and recruitment consultants will shortlist applications for interview.
 They will not be provided with your equal opportunities information if you have provided it.